 Also on the second day, SupplyOn presented an innovative Industry 4.0 scenario.
 This time from the aerospace industry rather than the automotive industry.
 The topic of collaboration also plays a crucial role in the future of “aerospace supply chains”.
 That is why major aerospace companies already created the central platform AirSupply years ago together with SupplyOn.
 It covers all major supply chain management processes.

 But like any system, it can still be improved and equipped with more intelligence.
 Companies are particularly interested in the following two questions: Will the components arrive on time from the supplier?
 And will they arrive in good condition?
 Many components after all, react sensitively to heat and humidity, which often leads to corrosion during transport.
 These quality problems often result in delays in delivery and thus production.

 The idea was then successfully implemented as an Industry 4.0 project within 90 days.
 The solution is based on a sensor cloud.
 A so-called “pairing” first takes place between the material and sensor.
 This allows the parts to be monitored during the entire transport route, as Christian Kastl, Industry 4.0 Manager at SupplyOn, showed in a live demo.
-The position and condition of the goods are displayed and analyzed in the supply chain performance management system in near real-time.
+The position and condition of the goods are displayed and analyzed in the Visibility & Analytics system in near real-time.
 The track-and-trace solution is thus directly integrated into business processes.